 - How to End Bedtime Battles and Get Your Child to Finally Sleep

 Your turn: Have you had to wake your child from a nap?
-What are other tips on how to wake a sleeping baby or toddler from a nap?
+What are other tips on how to wake a sleeping toddler from a nap?
 Let me know in the comments!

 Get time management strategies, FREE!

 Do you feel overwhelmed balancing the needs of your family and your role as a mom?
 Struggling to find the time to get everything done?
 Get organized with a FREE copy of my ebook, Time Management Strategies for the Overwhelmed Mom!